u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    Products do *not* have to be divided equally.
 Products can be divided into as many packages that are needed to accommodate the :abbr:`SO (Sales Order)`.

-In Odoo, the quantity of products in each package needs to be recorded, so there is a full history for each product, including which package each item is shipped out in.
+In Thrive Bureau ERP, the quantity of products in each package needs to be recorded, so there is a full history for each product, including which package each item is shipped out in.

 To use this method, ensure the :guilabel:`Packages` option is enabled, by navigating to